 The results were surprising.
 The lists of mathematics topics varied greatly from one to as many as eight.
 Only 3 of the 10 teachers listed some version of using the properties of number systems (e.g., inverses, distribution, identities) as suggested by Common Core.
 On the second part, however, the proposed instruction from 7 of the 10 experienced teachers attempted some version of using multiplication as repeated addition as a means to develop understanding.
 None of them saw any unjustified statements in the process.
 The Common Core objective of justifying that (-1)(-1) = 1 on the basis of the properties of number systems was cited by 7 of the students but none of them implemented that approach in their proposed instruction.

-The assessment was successful, not in deciding progress, but rather in the class discussions to some useful and in-depth explorations.
+The assessment was successful, not in deciding progress, but rather in redirecting the class discussions to some useful and in-depth explorations.
 This led to several looks at the use of the number-system properties, geometric interpretations, and use of applications and models.

 REFERENCES